Smart Telescopes: Best Buy Guide 2024

 Image scale

 The Unistellar EVscope 2 and the Equinox 2 achieve the smallest, most detailed imaging scale, both boasting 0.66 arc seconds per pixel.
 The Vaonis Stellina achieves 1.24 arc seconds, while the Vaonis Vespera Pro boasts 1.60 arc seconds.
-The Vaonis Vespera II and the Seestar S50 both have 2.39 arc seconds, and the classic version of the Vaonis Vespera and the Dwarf II exhibit the highest, less detailed image scale at 2.99 arc seconds.
+The Vaonis Vespera II and the Seestar S50 both have 2.39 arc seconds, the Dwarf 3 boasts 2.75 arc seconds per pixel, and the classic version of the Vaonis Vespera and the Dwarf 2 exhibit the highest, less detailed image scale at 2.99 arc seconds per pixel.

 Field of View